papampi/braiins-os/README.md

 $ ./bb.py deploy nand
 ```

-When it is needed to manage more then one miner then several arguments can be used to specify remote miner.
+When more than one miner needs to be managed, several arguments can be used to specify remote miner.
 It can be
-done only by miner MAC address specification or even with a hostname when local DNS served does not work correctly or
+done only by miner MAC address specification or even with a hostname when local DNS server does not work correctly or
 when the MAC address does not correspond with the hostname.

 *But be very cautious with MAC address!* Even if parameter *--mac* is omitted the default MAC address from configuration
 file is used (`00:0A:35:FF:FF:FF`) and remote miner is upgraded with it.
-Because of it, it is recommended use hostname
+Therefore, it is recommended to use hostname
 only in situations when miners MAC address needs to be changed.

 The miners hostname is determined from MAC address when not specified.
 The miner generates its name based on current MAC